alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2023-Oct-18: Design and add testing data onto cloud database for later development and test
 - 2023-Oct-18: Setup Cloud Storage uploading for users
 - 2023-Oct-18: Cloud db debug for architecture design

+- 2023-Oct-19: Consideration of some functionality separation in the components, for architecture aspect